casgari/AC215_G4/README.md

 We have now added a second container for preprocessing our [Inspec](https://huggingface.co/datasets/midas/inspec) dataset of keywords for training.
 This can be found in `src/dataloader` with usage as follows:

-(1) `src/dataloader/tokenizer.py`  - This script loads the [Inspec](https://huggingface.co/datasets/midas/inspec) data to our compute instance's local `keyword_dataset` folder for tokenization.
+(1) `src/dataloader/tokenizer.py`  - This script loads the [Inspec](https://huggingface.co/datasets/midas/inspec) data from huggingface, applies preprocessing (which is just tokenization here, and pushes the tokenized dataset back to GCP.

 (2) `src/dataloader/Pipfile` - We used following packages to help us here - `transformers, google-cloud-storage, datasets, gcsfs, numpy`